Here is the bottom of a hoof, with the names of the parts:

-If you try to trim a domestic hoof as short as these mustang feet, you will have to thin the sole to do it, and this will make your horse very sore.
+DO NOT try to trim a domestic hoof as short as these mustang feet.
+You will have to thin the sole to do it, and this will make your horse very sore.

 The hoof is a flexible structure which responds directly to the mechanical forces upon it, from the leg above and from the ground beneath.
 Watch what happens in a hoof from one trim to the next.
 You'll find a little flare starting over here; one heel wearing more than the other; the toe getting too short or too long.
 Then you have to think about what made it do this, and use today's trim to encourage the hoof to return towards its ideal shape.

 I highly recommend that you ask one of your friends to be a "trimming buddy."
-I still get together with friends, to go over their horses' feet, or mine.
-We look at them carefully and think together about what is happening in each foot.
-Their input, questions, and support have made it possible for me to keep learning and to keep going through discouragements.
+When I was learning, I met for several years with friends to go over their horses' feet, or mine.
+We looked at them carefully and thought together about what was happening in each foot.
+Their input, questions, and support made it possible for me to keep learning and to keep going through discouragements.